-Computer Exam Skills Performance 20% 100%
+Computer Exam 20% Skills Performance 20% 100%

 All skill check-offs are required to complete the course.
-Check-offs will take place in the nursing skills labs, CT 218 or CT 225.
+Check-offs will take place in the nursing skills labs, CT 218.
 Each must be completed at a competency level of 80% to be considered satisfactory.
-If an 80% is not earned on the first check-off, the student will have 2 additional attempts to satisfactorily complete the skill with remediation.
+If an 80% is not earned on the first check-off, the student will have 2 additional attempts, with remediation, to satisfactorily complete the skill.
 A student not successful with the first attempt must remediate the skill for at least 30 minutes prior to a second attempt.
 A student not successful with a second attempt must remediate at least an hour prior to a third attempt.
 All remediation must be documented by an instructor.
-The highest grade the student may attain on the second attempt will be a 79%, and the highest grade the student may attain on the third attempt will be a 60%.
+The highest grade the student may attain on the second attempt will be a 79%, and the highest grade the student may attain on the third attempt will be a 69%.
 The student must perform at the competency level of 80% before credit will be given.
 If the student remains unable to pass the skill on the third attempt, the option of withdrawing from the class will be discussed with the student.
-The highest grade the student may attain on a make-up skill check-off and/or make-up quiz will be 79%.
-The competency level for each skill check-off remains at 80%.

-Unless prior arrangements have been made with the instructor, any make-up skill check-off and/or make-up quiz not completed within two weeks of the scheduled skill check-off and/or quiz, will result in the student receiving a grade of zero for the skill and/or quiz.
-The competency level remains at 80% for make-up skills check-off.
+Unless prior arrangements have been made with the course coordinator, any make-up skill check-off and/or make-up quiz not completed within two weeks of the scheduled skill check-off and/or quiz, will result in the student receiving a grade of zero for the skill and/or quiz.